Error-331/code_tests/docs/bible/links.md

 Senseless Washing - February 19 (faith, humility, obedience);

 The New Kingdom - February 20 (resist the sin, resist the source of evil, stand firm in the faith, discern between God's voice and the enemy's lies);

+The Purpose of the Incarnation - February 21 (preach the gospel, destroy the works of the devil, seek and save the lost, this is urgent);